wodo-platform/wp-nodejs-demo-microservice/README.md

 npm publish
 ```

-Verif that wodo-nodejs-persistance package has been published successfully with the correct version you provided in package.json file.
+Verif that wodo-nodejs-demo-microservice package has been published successfully with the correct version you provided in package.json file.
 Go to the page below and make sure that your packge is listed on the  published artifact list

 ```
 https://github.com/orgs/wodo-platform/packages